Friday, June 14, 2019

 CF: Ted Drake

-As a player, he first played for Southampton but made his name playing for Arsenal in the 1930s, winning two league titles and an FA Cup, as well as five caps for England.
+As a player, Ted Drake first played for Southampton between 1931 and 1934 but made his name playing for Arsenal between 1934 and 1945.
+He won two league titles and an FA Cups.
+He earned five caps for England scoring 6 times.
 He is Arsenal's joint fifth highest goalscorer of all time.
 He also holds the record for the most goals scored in a top flight game in English football, with seven against Aston Villa in 1935.

 ST: Alan Smith